 Skip to main content

-Creating a successful wildscape is comparable to baking a chocolate cake – you may be able to bake what appears to be an appetizing treat, but without all the right ingredients, it just won’t taste the same.
+Creating a successful wildscape is comparable to baking a cake – you may be able to bake what appears to be an appetizing treat, but without all the right ingredients, it just won’t taste the same.
 Successful wildscapes likewise involve certain necessary ingredients.
 You may have wildlife visiting your yard, but unless you meet their sometimes-unique food, water, cover, and space requirements, they won’t live in your wildscape.
 Learn more about four habitat components to consider while creating your wildscape plan.

 The first step in designing your wildscape should be an initial evaluation of your property.
 What wildlife and plant species do you already have present?
 What do you want to add?
 If you’re starting with a bare lot, you’ll have to invest more time, money, and energy in your design than if you simply want to modify an existing landscape.
 More likely you can design your whole wildscape around existing trees or structures.